15 Million Americans Have a Food Allergy in the U.S.

 How do I know if I have any food allergies?

-If you suspect a food allergy, we can skin test you for a definitive answer.
+If you suspect a food allergy, we can run a skin test you and that usually provides a definitive answer.
 Also a blood test, called a RAST test, may be ordered, but it may not be as accurate as the skin tests.
+Learn more about other options for allergy testing here.

 Are there foods more likely to cause allergies?